khushboo-hub/DigitalMine/README.md

 To access the applications go to the URL <http://localhost:8000/>

+If you want your project to be accessible by other computer in the network than run

+    ./manage.py runserver 0.0.0.0:8000

+or

+    ./manage.py runserver <your-ip-address>:<desired-port>

+To find out your IP (local, ofcourse) use

+For Windows ==>

+    ipconfig

+For others ==>

+    ifconfig

 ## I need a user and password to access admin section
 you can create a superuser using the following command: